It’s the season of shopping — and shipping — when retailers and carriers face their peak period. This year, however, appears to be like few others.

 During the pandemic with supply chains disrupted, debates were raised within the transportation industry over the viability of ‘just-in-time’ (JIT) delivery.
 Experts argued whether businesses were reverting to the ‘just-in-case’ model of maintaining higher inventory loads to ensure operations.
 Certainly, many companies are building more cushion into their supply lines.
 And yet, moving away from the impulses of JIT remains difficult.

 It’s critical for shippers to fully evaluate logistics and plan carefully to ensure they have a strategy that meets ever-shrinking deadlines.

-As delivery windows close and expectations rise, many retailers continue to impose tighter standards on their suppliers and carriers.
+As delivery windows shrink and expectations rise, many retailers continue to impose tighter standards on their suppliers and carriers.

-“You look at some of our competitors out there, they may deliver one box today and another box tomorrow,” Hartsell points out.
+“You look at some carriers out there, they may deliver one pallet today and another pallet tomorrow,” Hartsell points out.
 “Customers want their shipments delivered complete and on time.
 We pride ourselves on making sure that happens.”

 Shippers must now work extremely close with carriers to guarantee fulfillment expectations.
 Companies should be prepared to analyze every possible influence, no matter how small, to meet changing needs during the holiday season.